JackalLabs/canine-docs/docs/using-jackal/wallet/keplr.md

 # Keplr Wallet

 The Keplr browser extension is a wallet for accessing some Jackal applications in the [Cosmos ecosystem](https://cosmos.network/).
-Keplr can be used to exchange/manage JKL and other Cosmos-based tokens, participate in governance from the [Jackal Dashboard](/docs/using-jackal/dashboard.md), and use Jackal Storage __without privacy__.
+Keplr can be used to exchange/manage JKL and other Cosmos-based tokens, participate in governance from the [Jackal Dashboard](/docs/using-jackal/dashboard.md), and use Jackal Storage.

 To use Jackal applications with a __high privacy and security posture__, create a new [Jackal Wallet](/docs/using-jackal/wallet/jackalwallet.md) or import private keys into a Jackal Wallet.